Toloka/docs/en/guide/concepts/quick-answers.md

     If access to tasks is blocked temporarily (for example, for 7 days), the history of the Toloker's responses is not saved after the ban is lifted.
 The skill level is calculated based on the new responses.||
 |#

-## Examples of rules {#examples}
+## Examples {#examples}

-**Task**: you noticed that the pool closed too quickly and the final result was unsatisfactory.
+You noticed that the pool closed too quickly and the final result was unsatisfactory.
 To prevent this from happening again, you decided to filter out Tolokers who complete tasks too quickly.

 Examples are provided for simple [classification](../tutorials/image-classification.md).
 There are 10 tasks per suite.